 The use of time-delay systems that prevent the opening of emergency exits for a pre-set time are primarily used to improve security.
-These add a further layer of complexity to the fire strategy and should not be considered in areas used by students/pupils.
-They should only be used in staff areas when all other options such as exterior boundary management have been addressed.
+These add a further layer of complexity to the fire strategy and should not be considered in public areas.
+They should only be used in non-public areas when all other options such as relocating valuable stock or exterior boundary management have been addressed.
+Their value in preventing theft is likely to be transient as the use of the manual override becomes more widely known.

-British Standard 822044 gives further advice on security in buildings and while this standard does refer to electronic locking devices, it also acknowledges that the balance must remain on the side of emergency escape rather than security.
+BS 822044 gives further advice on security in buildings and, while this standard does refer to electronic locking devices, it also acknowledges that the balance must remain on the side of emergency escape rather than security.